hoylerbr/Coursera_Capstone/VillagesofNewYorkProject.md

 Village, county, population,land,water,latitude and longintude, geoID,ANSIcode, Town

-With this data to identify each of the towns with the latitude and longitude I can use foursquare to locate nearby venues for each town.
+With this data to identify each of the villages with their latitude and longitude.
+I can use foursquare to locate nearby venues for each village.
 From a table of the venues I will determine which villages are like each other.

 ###  Foursquare hospital information
 I attempted to use Foursquare to get hospital infomration as follows:
 Foursquare category ids can be found at https://developer.foursquare.com/docs/resources/categories The category ID for hospital is "4bf58dd8d48988d196941735"

-This command should give me the information I need: https://api.foursquare.com/v2/venues/search?ll=29.253219,-81.732377&categoryId=4bf58dd8d48988d196941735&client_id=MYCLIENTID&client_secret=MYCLIENTSECRET&limit=1&v=20180628
+This command should give me the information I needed: https://api.foursquare.com/v2/venues/search?ll=29.253219,-81.732377&categoryId=4bf58dd8d48988d196941735&client_id=MYCLIENTID&client_secret=MYCLIENTSECRET&limit=1&v=20180628

-However Foursquare did not get me the information in a maner I could use so I investigated other sources for hospital information
+However Foursquare did not get me the information in a manor I could use so I investigated other sources for hospital information.

 ### Other data sources for Hospital information